cirosantilli/java-cheat/jar.md

 But you can also use:

-    jar -xvf a.jar
+    jar xvf a.jar

 List file in JAR without opening it:

-    jar -tf a.jar
+    jar tf a.jar

-TODO what is the structure of a Jar?
+## Run

-Run a Jar with `java`: you must define the `Main` class in the manifest: <http://stackoverflow.com/questions/1238145/how-to-run-a-jar-file> TODO: create a jar and run it.
+Run a Jar with `java`: you must define the `Main` class in the manifest: <http://stackoverflow.com/questions/1238145/how-to-run-a-jar-file>

-## Manifest
+## META-INF directory

+Contains the Jar metadata in multiple files.

+### MANIFEST.MF

 Parameters:

+- `Manifest-Version`: jar format version, 1.0 for JDK 7.
+Automatically added by `jar`.
+- `Created-By`: Automatically added by Jar.
+E.g.: `1.8.0_40 (Oracle Corporation)`.
 - `Main-Class`: what to do by default on `java -jar a.jar`.
 Sample value: `com.mastergaurav.test.app.MainClass`
 - `Class-Path`: space separated paths added to the classpath.
 Sample value: `lib/one.jar lib/two.jar`

+#### Preamsin-Class

+Can be used to get the instrumentation: <http://stackoverflow.com/questions/52353/in-java-what-is-the-best-way-to-determine-the-size-of-an-object>

+Runs the: `public static void premain(String args, Instrumentation inst)` method of the given class before the main.

 ## WAR